 1) suggest that a particular electronic cigarette is less harmful than other electronic cigarettes or aim to reduce the effect of certain harmful components of the vapour or have vitalising, energising, healing, rejuvenating, natural, organic properties or other positive health or lifestyle effects;

+2) refer to taste, smell, flavourings or other additives or state that the product does not contain them, with the exception of the words ‘tobacco-flavoured’ or ‘menthol-flavoured’;

-2) make the electronic cigarette or refill container with nicotine look like a food product or cosmetic product;
+3) make the electronic cigarette or refill container with nicotine look like a food or cosmetic product;

-3) suggest that a particular electronic cigarette or refill container with nicotine has improved biodegradability or other environmental benefits; or
+4) suggest that a particular electronic cigarette or refill container containing nicotine has improved biodegradability or other environmental benefits; or

-4) give the impression of financial benefits by containing printed coupons offering discounts, free distribution, two-for-one offers or other similar offers.
+5) give the impression of financial benefits by containing printed coupons offering discounts, free distribution, two-for-one offers or other similar offers.

-(3) The elements and features prohibited under paragraph 2 (1–4) may include, but are not limited to, text, symbols, names, trademarks, figures or other signs.
+(3) The elements and details prohibited under paragraph 2 points 1–5 may include, but are not limited to, text, symbols, names, trademarks, figures or other signs.

-Section 13.
+Section 14.
 (1) Each unit packet and any outside packaging of electronic cigarettes and refill containers containing nicotine shall carry the following health warning: